runag/runag/README.md

 #### `REMOTE_CONTROL_MASTER`

-Session sharing is enabled by default in runag (except when running on Windows).
+Session sharing is enabled by default in rùnag (except when running on Windows).
 By default ControlMaster will be set to `"auto"`.
 To disable session sharing, set this to `"no"`.

 #### `REMOTE_CONTROL_PATH`

 Path to the control socket.
-By default runag will use `"${HOME}/.ssh/control-socket.%C"`.
+By default rùnag will use `"${HOME}/.ssh/control-socket.%C"`.

 #### `REMOTE_CONTROL_PERSIST`

 To disable `ControlPersist` set this to `"no"`.
-By default runag will use `600` seconds.
+By default rùnag will use `600` seconds.

 #### `REMOTE_DIR`